UMNLibraries/primo-explore-hathitrust-availability/README.md

     ```

 ## Usage
-Once this package is installed, add `hathiTrustAvailability` as a dependency for your custom module definition, and then add the `hathi-trust-availability` directive to the `prmSearchResultAvailabilityLineAfter` component.
+Once this package is installed, create a file 'custom.module.js' and add `hathiTrustAvailability` as a dependency
+for your custom module definition, and then add the `hathi-trust-availability` directive to the `prmSearchResultAvailabilityLineAfter` component.
 For example:

 ```javascript
 var app = angular.module('viewCustom', ['hathiTrustAvailability']);